Flue-gas stack: Stack design

 The design of large stacks poses considerable engineering challenges.
 Vortex shedding in high winds can cause dangerous oscillations in the stack, and may lead to its collapse.
-The use of helical strake is common to prevent this process occurring at or close to the resonant frequency of the stack.
+The use of helical strakes is common to prevent this process occurring at or close to the resonant frequency of the stack.

 Other items of interest

 Some fuel-burning industrial equipment does not rely upon natural draft.
 Many such equipment items use large fans or blowers to accomplish the same objectives, namely: the flow of combustion air into the combustion chamber and the flow of the hot flue gas out of the chimney or stack.

 A great many power plants are equipped with facilities for the removal of sulfur dioxide (i.e., flue-gas desulfurization), nitrogen oxides (i.e., selective catalytic reduction, exhaust gas recirculation, thermal deNOx, or low NOx burners) and particulate matter (i.e., electrostatic precipitators).
 At such power plants, it is possible to use a cooling tower as a flue gas stack.
 Examples can be seen in Germany at the Power Station Staudinger Grosskrotzenburg and at the Rostock Power Station.
 Power plants without flue gas purification would experience serious corrosion in such stacks.

 In the United States and a number of other countries, atmospheric dispersion modeling studies are required to determine the flue gas stack height needed to comply with the local air pollution regulations.
-The United States also limits the maximum height of a flue gas stack to what is known as the "Good Engineering Practice (GEP)" stack height.
+The United States also limits the maximum height of a flue gas stack to what is known as the "Good Engineering Practice" (GEP) stack height.
 In the case of existing flue gas stacks that exceed the GEP stack height, any air pollution dispersion modelling studies for such stacks must use the GEP stack height rather than the actual stack height.